Bulla Regia: Names

 The Punic name of the town appears on its currency as bbʿl (𐤁𐤁𐤏𐤋).
 This has been suggested to have been a contraction of bt bʿl (𐤁𐤕 𐤁𐤏𐤋), meaning "House" or "Temple of Baal".

 The name Bulla Regia is Latin for "Royal Bulla".
 The epithet refers to its status as the Numidian capital under Masinissa.
 It was notionally refounded at the time of its elevation to colony status and formally named Colonia Aelia Hadriana Augusta Bulla Regia after its imperial sponsor Hadrian.

 History

 Berber town

 A Berber settlement probably predated the Punic one.
 Imported Greek ceramics dating to the 4th century BC have been found.

 Punic town

 Carthage gained control over the town during the 3rd century BC, when inscriptions reveal that the inhabitants venerated Baal Hammon and buried their dead in urns in the Punic style.
 A capital from a temple of Tanit is preserved at the site's museum.

-Numidian capital
+Numidian Royal Seat

 Bulla Regia was part of the territory won for Rome by Scipio Africanus in 203 BC during the Second Punic War.
-The Numidian king Masinissa "recovered the lands of his ancestors" (as noted in an inscription) and made Bulla his capital in 156 BC.
+The Numidian king Masinissa "recovered the lands of his ancestors" (as noted in an inscription) and made Bulla one of his royal seats in 156 BC.
 One of his sons maintained a palace in the city.
 Under the Numidians, a regularized orthogonal grid street plan was imposed in the hellenistic manner on at least part of the earlier irregular system.